EkulRF/lukes-letters/_posts/2023-12-26-world-by-cinema.md

 author: Luke RF
 ---

-Once upon a time, I used the World Cinema society back in my undergrad Uni.
+Once upon a time, I used to run the World Cinema society back in my undergrad Uni.
 It was often difficult to choose the film of the week to screen - all the films in all the world and I had to choose one that would both attract and satisfy an audience.
 Needless to say it was imperfect, but I had a good time.

 Taking advantage of [TMDB's](https://www.themoviedb.org/?language=en-GB) open movie database, I figured I can pull the best films from any given country.
 The best way to show geographic information is ... maps.
 So this is what I did.
 My friend and comrade [Alfie](https://alifeee.co.uk/) helped me a lot.